angeltorgon/components/src/components/Small/README.md

-# Link
+# Small

-This is a simple anchor tag.
+This is a simple small tag.